MicrosoftLearning/AZ-900T0x-MicrosoftAzureFundamentals.pt-br/Instructions/Walkthroughs/11-Create a VM with the CLI.md

     az vm show --resource-group myRGCLI --name myVMCLI --show-details --output table
     ```

-# Tarefa 4: Analisar recomendações do Assistente do Azure
+# <a name="task-4-review-azure-advisor-recommendations"></a>Tarefa 4: Analisar recomendações do Assistente do Azure

 Nesta tarefa, revisaremos as recomendações do Assistente do Azure.